Elateroides dermestoides

-Hylecoetus dermestoides (syn.
-Elateroides dermestoides) is a species of ship-timber beetles native to Europe.
+Elateroides dermestoides is a species of ship-timber beetles native to Europe.

 Description

 The beetles are 6 to 18 mm long.
 The females are yellow-brown.
 The colouring of the males differ greatly, but the majority are black.
 The males have characteristic maxillary palpi in which the second segment bears a large outgrowth with many long extensions.
 This outgrowth and the sensory hairs with cover it may help the males locate females.
 The pronotum of the beetles is margined.

 The larvae are 14 to 20 mm long and have slender, white, soft bodies.
 Their mandibles are spoon-shaped, and they have no eyes.
 The prothorax extends forward and is like a hood, and the last abdominal segment forms a long point.
 This spike distinguishes it from the larvae of Lymexylon navale, which does not have this feature.
 Hylecoetus flabellicornis is also similar in appearance, but it is rare.

 Distribution

 The beetles are found throughout Europe and are less common in Southern Europe.